 - They help prevent foot injuries.

 While we are all always trying to economize, saving money by purchasing a pair of low quality shoes is just false economy.
-Investing in a pair of good supportive shoes will end up saving you a lot of money in the future!
+Investing in a pair of good supportive shoes will end up saving you a lot of time and money in the future!

-The Best Shoe Styles For Kids With Flat Feet!
+The Best Shoe Styles for Kids with Flat Feet!

-One of the best shoe styles I have fitted for children with flat feet is the New Balance KV990V4 since it is specifically manufactured to provide support to the foot since it comes with a built in arch and a high and well-padded heel.
+One of the best shoe styles I have fitted for children with flat feet is the New Balance KV990V4, since it is specifically manufactured to provide support to the foot since it comes with a built in arch and a high and well-padded heel.

 So, if your child has flat feet and has been experiencing foot and leg pain, you should start by providing him or her with a pair of good supportive shoes.
 After 4 to 5 months of wearing the shoe, check if the pain has reduced and if it hasn’t, you child might need a pair of orthotics.
 Hopefully this shoe style is all your child will need!